alexandermriver/btgpactual/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.7.

+# Technologies
+- Angular 18.2.7
+- Tailwind CSS
+- NG Zorro

 ## Development server

+- First install the node_modules using the command 'npm install'

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start`for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding